jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Where do they go?"
 I ask.

 "To gather food.
 Focus on your work.
 Cold is coming.
-15 new kids need furs."
+15 new kids need furs.
+The wounded need furs."

 "But what is out there?"